Vaginal odor: What is a vagina supposed to smell like?

 Normal vaginal odor might smell like:

-Tangy or fermented: the natural pH of a vagina is acidic, similar to coffee, wine, or apple juice.
+The natural pH of a vagina is acidic, similar to coffee, wine, or apple juice.
 “Normal” vaginal pH can range from 3.8 to 4.5 on the pH scale.
-The vagina coincidentally also carries the same bacteria found in yogurt, lactobacilli.
-This good bacteria keeps its pH low and helps prevent harmful bacteria’s growth.2
+The vagina carries lactobacilli, the same bacteria found in yogurt.
+This good bacteria maintains a low pH and prevents the growth of harmful bacteria.2

-A sour, tangy smell – reminiscent of yogurt or sourdough bread – is a good thing.
-It’s a sign that your vagina has a healthy pH level and lactobacilli presence.
-You may also notice a tangy smell after sex, which could be a combination of sweat, other bodily fluids, and semen.
+A sour, tangy smell is a good sign of a healthy vagina.
+It indicates a balanced pH level and the presence of lactobacilli.
+After sex, you may also notice a tangy smell due to sweat, bodily fluids, and semen.

 Because semen has a higher pH than the vagina, it can sometimes temporarily change the scent of your vagina.
 It can also throw off your vaginal pH balance.